The truth about financial stress and your relationship with money

 “Money is an object.
 As such, it’s not the actual money that creates stress—it’s what the money represents [for each of us].”

 Money has become a symbol of something for us based on our upbringing and what was modeled to us by our primary caregiver(s).
 This is where the hard work comes in for each of us—we have to unpack what money has come to represent in our lives, beyond the stress we experience.

 “We can be stressed because we don’t feel we have enough money, but is the real issue the lifestyle you feel you need to have in order to keep up with some ideal?
 Or, is the stress behind it resulting from a need to upskill so that you can get a different job with a higher income?
 These are difficult and sometimes uncomfortable questions to sit with and explore.”

-But they’re necessary ones if we want to conquer our personal myths surrounding money.
+But they’re necessary if we want to conquer our personal myths surrounding money.
 Once we’ve taken the time to understand our relationship with money, we can do more than just avoid stress in the moment—we can start to understand what triggers our response and recreate our mindset entirely.

+1. Pause and respond (not react).
 “To combat stress symptoms in the moment, take time to recognize your specific stress response—maybe your heart beats incredibly fast, or your chest feels tight—and choose to step away from the financial decision until you’ve calmed down.”

-“Get serious about your budget.
-Take an honest look at money coming in and money going out.
+3. Get serious about your budget.
+“Take an honest look at money coming in and money going out.
 What are your natural tendencies with spending and saving?
 Be honest and create a system that works for you, not against you.”

 If you’re in a partnership, try having regular “budget dates” where you talk about finances.
 One of our team members, Tayllor, started doing weekly budget dates with her husband, with a special date at the end of the month where they go out to their favourite coffee shop to allocate savings and dream about their goals.